 Family Performances in the Triangle

-Check out what's happening this summer on local stages
+Check out what's happening this month on local stages

 Nothing beats theater and live shows for beauty, suspense, laughs and learning.
 Check out what's happening this month on stages in Raleigh, Durham and surrounding Triangle towns.

 Jan.
 4-6 – Raleigh Memorial Auditorium, 2 E. South St., Raleigh.
 See the website for show times and to purchase tickets. $76-$141/person.
 Take a magical journey through 5,000 years of Chinese culture as Shen Yun entertains all ages with classical dance, orchestral music, storytelling and more.

 Jan.
 12 – The ArtsCenter, 300-G E. Main St, Carrboro.
 6-7 p.m. $10/person.
 The ensemble performs family-friendly improv scenes based on audience suggestions.
 Purchase tickets online.

 Jan.
 23-Feb.
 10 – PlayMakers Repertory Company, Joan H Gillings Center for Dramatic Art, 120 Country Club Rd., Chapel Hill.
 See the website for show times and to purchase tickets.
 The world premiere by emerging playwright Charly Evon Simpson takes audiences on a theatrical journey to a place where lights flicker, things fall from the sky, and a sister finds solace on a bridge.
 Ages 14 and older.